-A more dramatic effect is obtained by using authentication trees, as introduced in [99].
+Authentication trees.
+The security benefits of the refreshing paradigm are increased when combining it with the use of authentication trees, as introduced in [100].
 The idea is to use the public verification-key in order to authenticate several (e.g., two) fresh instances of the signature scheme, use each of these instances to authenticate several additional fresh instances, and so on.
 We obtain a tree of fresh instances of the basic signature scheme, where each internal node authenticates its children.
 We can now use the leaves of this tree in order to sign actual documents, where each leaf is used at most once.
-Thus, a signature to an actual document consists of (1) a signature to this document authenticated with respect to the verification-key associated with some leaf, and (2) a sequence of verification-key associated with the nodes along the path from the root to this leaf, where each such verification-key is authenticated with respect to the verification-key of its parent.
-We stress that each instance of the signature scheme is used to sign at most one string (i.e., a single sequence of verification-keys if the instance resides in an internal node, and an actual document if the instance resides in a leaf).
+Thus, a signature to an actual document consists of (1) a signature to this document authenticated with respect to the verification-key associated with some leaf, and (2) a sequence of verification-keys associated with the nodes along the path from the root to this leaf, where each such verification-key is authenticated with respect to the verification-key of its parent.
+We stress that (by suitable implementation to be discussed below) each instance of the signature scheme is used to sign at most one string (i.e., a single sequence of verification-keys if the instance resides in an internal node, and an actual document if the instance resides in a leaf).
 Thus, it suffices to use a signature scheme that is secure as long as it is used to legitimately sign a single string.
-Such signature schemes, called one-time signature schemes and introduced in [110], are easier to construct than standard signature schemes, especially if one only wishes to sign strings that are significantly shorter than the signing-key (resp., than the verification-key).
-For example, using a one-way function f, we may let the signing-key consist of a sequence of n pairs of strings, let the corresponding verification-key consist of the corresponding sequence of images of f, and sign an n-bit long message by revealing the adequate pre-images.19
+Such signature schemes, called one-time signature schemes and introduced in [111], are easier to construct than standard signature schemes, especially if one only wishes to sign strings that are significantly shorter than the signing-key (resp., than the verification-key).
+For example, using a one-way function f, we may let the signing-key consist of a sequence of n pairs of strings, let the corresponding verification-key consist of the corresponding sequence of images of f, and sign an n-bit long message by revealing the adequate pre-images.20

+The hashing paradigm.
 Note, however, that in the aforementioned authentication-tree, the instances of the signature scheme (associated with internal nodes) are used to sign a pair of verification-keys.
-Thus, we need a one-time signature scheme that can be used for signing messages that are longer than the verification-key (or at least as long as it).
+Thus, we need a one-time signature scheme that can be used for signing messages that are longer than the verification-key.
 Here is where the hashing paradigm comes into play.
-This paragigm refers to the common practice of signing documents via a two stage process: First the actual document is hashed to a (relatively) short bit string, and next the basic signature scheme is applied to the resulting string.
+This paradigm refers to the common practice of signing documents via a two stage process: First the actual document is hashed to a (relatively) short bit string, and next the basic signature scheme is applied to the resulting string.
 This practice (as well as other usages of the hashing paradigm) is sound provided that the hashing function belongs to a family of collision-free hashing (cf. [48]).
-(A variant of the hashing paradigm uses the weaker notion of a family of Universal One-Way Hash Functions (cf. [104]), which in turn can be constructed using any one-way function [104, 117].)
+(A variant of the hashing paradigm uses the weaker notion of a family of Universal One-Way Hash Functions (cf. [105]), which in turn can be constructed using any one-way function [105, 118].)